TEIC/website/src/news/2025/tei-c-elections-2025.md

 **Biography:**

 Working for the Austrian Academy of Sciences’ Institute for Habsburg and Balkan Studies as a technical editor for the ›Ministerratsprotokolle der Habsburgermonarchie 1848–1918‹ edition of governmental documents (in print and on the web), as well as for the ›Digital Scholarly Edition of Habsburg-Ottoman Diplomatic Sources 1500–1918‹ (QhoD) online edition project.
 Former German studies lecturer at University of Zagreb, Croatia, and University of Vienna, Austria.
 PhD thesis on German-language epistolary novels (`correspDesc`, but also `objectDesc` and genre theory beyond `textClass`).
 Experience in the book trade (financed my studies by working in proofreading, copyediting, graphic design, typesetting, publishing, a large digitization project at a university library, as well as at a bookseller’s).
 Accustomed to organizational matters through various academic committees and representation of doctoral candidates on national and European level.
 Typography aficionado, LaTeX (ab)user.

-<a id="POC"></a>
-### Patricia O'Connor
+### Patricia O'Connor {#POC}

 _Affiliation:_ Independent Researcher